reef-technologies/django-subscriptions-rt/README.md

 charge_recurring_subscriptions()
 ```

 This task should be called periodically (via celery or other task runner).
-Default schedule starts trying charging few days in advance, but it can be customized as needed - for example, having different charge attempts' periods for different subscriptions:
+Default schedule starts trying charging few days in advance (use `SUBSCRIPTIONS_CHARGE_ATTEMPTS_SCHEDULE` setting to change the default schedule).

+Charging may be customized as needed - for example, having different charge attempts' periods for different subscriptions:

 ```python
 base_subscriptions = Subscription.objects.filter(plan=base_plan)